darkmord1991/DarkChaos-255/README.md

 ## General WoW stuff:

 * Level 255 stats for Players, Creatures, Pets
-* Remove of hardcoded Level limit in Azerothcore
+* Remove of hardcoded Level limit in Azerothcore and exp limitation + addon for XP bar for levl 80 and higher
 * Teleporter NPCs (mobile + standard one, same scripts used from DB Table based on LUA scripts)
 * Vendors for every kind of WOTLK item
 * Vendors and trainers for every profession
+* All Races, all Classes
+* Eluna Scripts, Addons, Addon Json support
+* massive configurable via Config file
+* AOE loot included, plus addon
+* Phased Dueling with reset script implementation

 ### 🎮 Mythic+ System
 Advanced endgame difficulty system for dungeons with scaling, affixes, and progression mechanics.